Xilinx/Vitis-AI/README.md

    ```
    or

-   3) build the GPU image locally and run it
+   Build the GPU image locally and run it
    ```
    cd docker
    ./docker_build_gpu.sh